awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.client.run-application-java.TryDaxHelper.md

 The `TryDaxHelper.java` file contains utility methods\.

-The `getDynamoDBClient` and `getDaxClient` methods provide DynamoDB and DAX clients\.
+The `getDynamoDBClient` and `getDaxClient` methods provide Amazon DynamoDB and DynamoDB Accelerator \(DAX\) clients\.
 For control plane operations \(`CreateTable`, `DeleteTable`\) and write operations, the program uses the DynamoDB client\.
 If you specify a DAX cluster endpoint, the main program creates a DAX client for performing read operations \(`GetItem`, `Query`, `Scan`\)\.

 The other `TryDaxHelper` methods \(`createTable`, `writeData`, `deleteTable`\) are for setting up and tearing down the DynamoDB table and its data\.

-You can modify the program in several ways; for example:
+You can modify the program in several ways:
 + Use different provisioned throughput settings for the table\.
 + Modify the size of each item written \(see the `stringSize` variable in the `writeData` method\)\.
 + Modify the number of `GetItem`, `Query`, and `Scan` tests and their parameters\.
 + Comment out the lines containing `helper.CreateTable` and `helper.DeleteTable` \(if you don't want to create and delete the table each time you run the program\)\.

 **Note**
- To run this program, you can setup Maven to use the client for the DAX SDK for Java and the AWS SDK for Java as dependencies\.
-For more information, see [Using client as Apache Maven dependency](DAX.client.run-application-java.md#DAXClient.Maven)\.
+ To run this program, you can set up Maven to use the client for the DAX SDK for Java and the AWS SDK for Java as dependencies\.
+For more information, see [Using the Client as an Apache Maven Dependency](DAX.client.run-application-java.md#DAXClient.Maven)\.
-Alternatively, you can download and include both the DAX Java client and the AWS SDK for Java in your classpath\.
+Or, you can download and include both the DAX Java client and the AWS SDK for Java in your classpath\.
 See [Java and DAX](DAX.client.run-application-java.md) for an example of setting your `CLASSPATH` variable\.

 ```
 /**